lingeringwillx/Refpack-QFS-Resources/README.md

 Refpack/QFS is a compression algorithm based on the LZ77/LZSS compression written by Frank Barchard for use in games made by EA.
 It can be found in games as early as FIFA International Soccer (1993).
 Refpack/QFS has a larger sliding window compared to other old compression algorithms, as well as a larger maximum match length.

-The popular DEFLATE compression algorithm used to be patented, so it's possible that EA used Refpack as an alternative until the patent for DEFLATE expired.

 #### Resources

 [Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression.